joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

   - As the Red Team, I attacked a vulnerable VM, ultimately gaining root access to the machine.
   - As the Blue Team, I used Kibana to review logs taken during the Red Team Engagement.
   - I used the logs to extract hard data and visualizations for the report.
-  - Then, I will interpreted log data to suggest mitigation measures for each exploit.
+  - Then, I interpreted log data to suggest mitigation measures for each exploit.

 **Here** is a PowerPoint Presentation of the Capstone.